brendanrbrown/brendanrbrown.github.io/index.md

 |Jan.
 13 | [hw 1](hw1.Rmd) | Jan.
 22|
 |Jan.
 24 | [hw 2](hw2.Rmd) | Feb.
 3|

+## Semester-long project

+The project is divided into four pieces

+- Proposal: Due March 2, 2:30 pm
+- Data exploration and cleaning report: Due April 8, 2:30 pm
+- Final report: Due April 24, 5:00 pm
+- Final presentation: Last day of classes and university-designated final exam time

+You will be randomly assigned to a group, typically of four people. **Assignments are posted on Sakai** under Resources.
+Each student has a distinct role in the group, which groups choose for themselves.

+These slides contain instructions on role, grading criteria, and deliverables: [Semester project]()

+They will be updated with details for each project piece as its due date nears.

 ## Resources

 Our textbook for programming is [R4DS](https://r4ds.had.co.nz/), and for modeling is [ISLR](http://faculty.marshall.usc.edu/gareth-james/ISL/).